rwaldron7/markr/README.md

 # MarkR project
-The landing page of the Git site describes the project's objectives, features, and includes a step-by-step developer guide for deploying the web application (10 marks).
 ## Project objectives
 The main objective of this project is to help teachers with the process of marking exams and giving feedback to students.
 Many teachers record their marks on paper, which makes it virtually impossible to perform any complicated data analysis on the results.
 It also makes it more difficult to calculate total marks and grades.
 For those that use a digital platform such as Microsoft Excel, it is possible to do many of the functions offered in the MarkR web application.
 However, the learning curve is high.
 The MarkR project will make it much easier to perform the same kinds of functions possible in Excel without the learning curve.
 ## Features